Soad Fayez Mahrous Ebeid

 The Beni Suef Museum

 Soad is the Director General of the Beni Suef Museum.
-Previously, she has worked as the Head of Pharaonic Department, a curator and a museum educator so she has a wide and varied background in museums.
+Previously, she has worked as the Head of Pharaonic Department, a curator and a museum educator, so has a wide and varied background in museums.

-Particularly important is Souad’s partnership with the Media Faculty of Beni Suef University and some of civil society officials to set up a media tourism conference.
-This conference will aim to put Beni Suef on the local and global tourist map; to fully exploit the archaeological, tourist and environmental resources in Beni Suef and to spearhead the awareness of archaeology and civilisation among the people.
-The conference is due to be held in October 2018 and already they have designed an interactive map, which has been developed for the province and will highlight the most important tourist and archaeological landmarks in each area.
+In 2018, Soad collaboarated with the Media Faculty of Beni Suef University and some civil officials to set up a media tourism conference.
+The conference aimed to put Beni Suef on the local and global tourist map; making full use of the archaeological, tourist and environmental resources in Beni Suef and to spearhead the awareness of archaeology and civilisations among the people.

 At the British Museum

 During her time on the International Training Programme in 2010, Soad was based in the Department of Egypt and Sudan and her partner placement was spent at Tyne and Wear Archives and Museums, Newcastle.

 In 2010 participants were asked to develop a proposal for a small temporary exhibition – based on British Museum objects – on some aspect of their own cultures.
 Soad’s exhibition project proposal was entitled Rosetta Stone.

 In October 2018 Soad attended the ITP+ Course on Museum interpretation in Aswan.
 Fellows and colleagues from Egypt, Sudan and around the world listened to interpretation case studies, participated in project work, sessions on label & panel writing and panel discussions on audience surveys and evaluations.
 The course was hosted by the Nubian Museum.